DevExpress-Examples/wpf-tree-list-control-expand-buttons-when-sub-level-children-are-not-fetched/README.md

 This example demonstrates how to specify whether a child node has children (and should display the expand button) when the [TreeListView](https://docs.devexpress.com/WPF/9566/controls-and-libraries/data-grid/views/treelist-view) does not fetch sub-level nodes.

 The `TreeListView` in hierarchical binding mode fetches child nodes of sub-level nodes when you expand their parent node.
-This is done to determine whether to display expand buttons.
+Such behavior is designed to determine whether to display expand buttons.
 You can set the [TreeListView.FetchSublevelChildrenOnExpand](https://docs.devexpress.com/WPF/DevExpress.Xpf.Grid.TreeListView.FetchSublevelChildrenOnExpand) property to `false` to keep sub-level children unfetched.
 In this case, all child nodes display expand buttons (even if they do not have children).
 The expand button hides when you expand a node that does not contain child nodes:

 ![image](https://docs.devexpress.com/WPF/images/fetch-sub-level-children.gif)